project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

 Customization can be time-consuming.

 When it comes to viewing deadlines and managing tasks, you’ll likely want some say in how those items are presented and customized within your software dashboard.
-While the customization options within Jira Work Management are numerous, it takes some consideration to locate and implement customization options.
+While the customization options within Jira are numerous, it takes some consideration to locate and implement customization options.
 Users who have experience with more intuitive software options, in particular, will likely need to spend additional time customizing their experience.

 Issue (task) details are limited.